-Location: O‘ahu and Kailua-Kona, Hawai‘i with the long-term goal to expand Statewide.
+Location: O‘ahu and East Hawai‘i with the long-term goal to expand Statewide.

 Eligibility: A family history of foster care involvement for at least one sibling, regardless of present legal status (kinship, foster care, guardianship, or adoption) and current separation of siblings.
 Services are provided for all age groups – infants through young adults.
 Though the majority of referrals come from social workers, anyone in the community can make a referral to Project Visitation.